You are here

 From Beaminster or Dorchester

 At the Texaco filling station, (also roundabout) follow signs indication A35 west, (Exeter).
 Next roundabout, 3rd junction marked A35 Exeter.
 You will then shortly be on a three lane road, until a set of double white lines, and within a few hundred yards, you will observe the signs for Eype etc. turn left and follow directions as above.

-There is a private car park right on the edge of the beach at Eypes Mouth, if there is no attendant please place your money in the Honesty Box.
-It has been noted by the landowner that some pilots are abusing this privilege and choosing not to pay - PLEASE DO NOT.
-Parking is also available at the nearby caravan park.
-Alternatively you can park in either of the main car parks at Highlands End caravan park near the reception and walk out to take off through the caravan park.
-You must follow the one way system in operation on the road when walking out and not cut across the grass through the caravans.
+There is a private car park right on the edge of the beach at Eypes Mouth, if there is no attendant please place your money in the Honesty Box - what3words - ///glimmers.wordplay.capacity - It has been noted by the landowner that some pilots are abusing this privilege and choosing not to pay - PLEASE DO NOT.
+Parking is also available at the nearby Eype House Caravan Park - what3words - ///bleaker.prepare.sniff - (on the right as you approach the beach) from Easter BH weekend to the end of October but shut in the winter.
+Pay in Eype Eats as usual or leave money in the key drop box if closed.

-The only take off available for us is at the top of the cliff in front of the caravan park.
+The only take off available for us is the mown area at top of the cliff in front of the caravan park - what3words - ///wonderfully.built.button